-Bali’s mostly known for idyllic beaches and resort towns.
+Bali’s mostly known for idyllic beaches and resort towns as well as being one of the cheapest destinations to visit in Asia for backpackers looking to let loose.
 What many beach-bummin’ folks seem to forget is that this Indonesian island also contains over 20,000 temples & shrines.
 It’s hard to travel more than a mile without passing a handful of these ancient sights.

 Instead of spending your entire trip buried in sand & surf, why not carve out a day or two to visit some spectacular Balinese temples?